VelSal/passwords-manager/README.md

 # Passwords manager

 ## !!!WARNING!!!
-DO NOT USE IT AS AN ACTUAL PASSWORDS MANAGER!
+DO NOT USE IT AS AN ACTUAL PASSWORDS MANAGER FOR YOUR REAL ACCOUNTS!
 IT IS ONLY AN EXERCICE TO LEARN A BIT ABOUT ENCRYPTION AND DECRYPTION THEREFORE IT IS NOT 100% SAFE
 But you can still use it to check out the code and play around with it.

 Quick notes: